techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

 We imported the `Observable` and `Subscriber` symbols from `rxjs` and the `tap`, `map` and `filter` operators from `rxjs/operators`.

-We'll see later what these symbols are and how to use them in your Angular application.
+We'll see later what these symbols are and how to use them in your Angular 10 application.

-## Using RxJS from a CDN
+## Using Reactive Extensions for JavaScript from a CDN

 You can also use RxJS from a [CDN](https://unpkg.com/rxjs/bundles/rxjs.umd.min.js) using a `<script>` in your HTML document: